Bringing Canada to the world

 Canada’s Indo-Pacific Strategy is meant to advance the country’s interests in that region with stronger relationships, greater market access for Canadian companies, and more diverse and resilient supply chains in the face of an increasingly complex and uncertain world.
 We will help achieve these goals by working closely with our counterpart standards and accreditation organizations in the region, and by increasing our participation in the Asia-Pacific Economic Cooperation (APEC) Sub-Committee on Standards and Conformance (SCSC).

 In November 2023, we signed a cooperation agreement with the Mongolian Agency for Standardization and Metrology (MASM), recognizing the importance of strengthening the global use of international standards.
-We are now working together to develop a workplan for boosting MASM’s profile within ISO and collaborating on projects of mutual interest.
+We are now working together to develop a workplan focused on the development and use of international standards and collaborating on projects of mutual interest.
 With this work underway, we are pursuing agreements with additional standards and accreditation bodies in the region and plan to have a new agreement signed by March 2025.

 We have been actively involved in supporting projects of the APEC SCSC, including co-sponsoring four projects proposed by other members since April 2023.
-We are also putting together a proposal for a project of our own on the importance of having micro, small and medium-sized enterprises participate in international standards development.
-At an AI workshop hosted by Australia, we moderated a panel on inclusive consultation practices and shared information on how participation in international standards development has had a positive impact on Canada’s exports.
+We have also successfully received committee endorsement of a proposal for a project of our own on the importance of having micro, small and medium-sized enterprises participate in international standards development.
+To share best practices, we moderated a panel on inclusive consultation practices and shared information on how participation in international standards development has had a positive impact on Canada’s exports.

 Why standardization is the key to the export market